shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 *If you discover any new errors and If you know the solution for it, then feel free to make a PR, we'll add your Error-Fix here.*

+## About the Author
+I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source & Decentralization.
+Feel free to connect with me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).

 ## References
 * *Truffle docs: https://www.trufflesuite.com/docs/truffle/overview*